physiozoo/physiozoo.github.io/docs/sections/tutorials/pz_installation.rst

 2)	From MATLAB launch PhysioZoo by running the file "PhysioZoo.m"

-Stand alone PhysioZoo-UI (executable)
+Stand alone ``PhysioZoo-UI`` executable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Operating system: Windows
+Operating system: Windows 10 (and above), 64 bits

 `Documentation <https://physiozoo.readthedocs.io/en/latest/#>`_

 After downloading the software click the “MyAppInstaller_web.exe” file.
 This will start the installation process.
 You can then go through the following steps.

-NOTE: some of the screen might be slightly different depending on the version of Windows you are using or whether you already have the MATLAB runtime compiler installed.
+Note: some of the screen might be slightly different depending on the version of Windows you are using or whether you already have the MATLAB runtime compiler installed.

-NOTE2: the installer was tested for Windows 64 bits version 10 and above.

 1)	If you get the following screen displayed then click “Run”